sanditsani23/appium-r123/README.md

 3. Make sure the emulator running

 **IDE**
-1. Open android.ninetynine.login (this package were we save the test case)
+1. Open android.r123.auth (this package were we save the test case)
 2. Right click by one of the java file that we want to run
 3. Run As > TestNG